-Score higher on IQ tests, SATs, and non-language related areas
+- score higher on IQ tests, the SAT, and non-language-related areas

 Because the best time to learn a second language is before 6 years old:

 - We accept students who will turn 3 years old by the end of the calendar year.

 - Our programs in French and English are uniquely designed to foster exploration, language, and play in two languages through challenging activities.

 - We offer linguistic support in French and/or English, depending on each child's needs at any given time.